QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/seir_model_sde.rst

 * the number of infections at a given time (which determines whether or not the health care system is overwhelmed) and
 * how long the caseload can be deferred (hopefully until a vaccine arrives)
+* how to model aggregate shocks related to policy, behavior, and medical innovations